 Please note that this Local Green Space does include some mooring plots with associated buildings.
 When assessing any proposals on Local Green Space, the NPPF defers to the national policies on Green Belt.
 Para 149 of the NPPF talks of situations where buildings would be acceptable, in principle and in general, in the green belt.
 A key criterion is b: 'the provision of appropriate facilities (in connection with the existing use of land or a change of use) for outdoor sport, outdoor recreation, cemeteries and burial grounds and allotments; as long as the facilities preserve the openness of the Green Belt and do not conflict with the purposes of including land within it'.
 As such, the current area of allocation for this local green space is proposed to continue as suitable and appropriate development associated with the mooring plots can still come forward, subject to details, in line with other local plan policies, in particular, Policy DM50: Leisure plots and mooring plots.

-Reasons: for the benefits to the wildlife in the area.
+Officer recommendation: Continue allocation as Local Green Space.
+Reasons: For the benefits to the wildlife in the area.

 b) Beccles - Waveney Meadow